Basic Senior Dog Care Needs

 My other dog needed help getting up.
 We didn’t need the back end harness, However, we did use the front one.
 It lasted over 2 years.
 And still in good condition even after she passed on to the rainbow bridge.

-Here is a list of products I highly recommended in this article We hope to update more information on Senior Dog Care with newer submissions and articles soon.
+Here is a list of products I highly recommended in this article We hope to update more information on Caring for your senior dog with newer submissions and articles soon.